Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: The ``Random Greedy Association" Algorithm

-The pseudo-code of the proposed greedy scheduling solver is provided in Algorithm~\ref{alg:main_body}, and its two auxiliary procedures $\textsc{AssignUsers}$ and $\textsc{AssignHelpers}$ are detailed in Algorithms~\ref{alg:assign_users} and~\ref{alg:assign_helpers}, respectively (c.f the appendix).
-The description of new notations and their possible initial values (assigned with the $\textsc{Initialize}$ step at the beginning of Algorithm~\ref{alg:main_body}), are as follows: \begin{itemize} \item $\Bh_{\mathrm{on}}$ and $\Bh_{\mathrm{off}}$ include active and non-active helpers, respectively. $\Bh_{\mathrm{new}}$ also includes active helpers, but only the ones activated recently.
-Initially, all helpers are inactive; \item $\Sfv(u_k)$ denotes the number of chunks served to user $u_k$ and is initialized to zero. $v_{\mathrm{limit}}$ is a control parameter: the algorithm stops when the number of chunks received by every user exceeds $v_{\mathrm{limit}}$; \item $\Bd $ denotes the \emph{degree vector}.
-Defining the degree of user $u_k$, denoted as $\Sfd(u_k)$, as the number of helpers $h_i$ for which $|\Sfx(h_i)-\Sfx(u_k)| \le r_{\mathrm{inter}}$, $\Bd[s]$ corresponds to $s$-th smallest degree $\Sfd(u_k)$ for all $k\in{[K]}$; \item $\Bm_i$, $i \in [H]$, is a vector of size $L$, initialized to zero. $\Bm_i[l] = u_k$ only if helper $h_i$ is serving $u_k$ and $\SfL(u_k) = l$.
-Otherwise, it is zero. \item Auxiliary variables $\Sft(h_i)$ represent the amount of time helper $h_i$ requires to serve users in $\Bm_i$.
-Also, $T$ is the total delivery time, initially set to zero; \item Auxiliary vector $\Bu_{\mathrm{cnd}}$, initially empty, is a placeholder for candid users to be served by the algorithm. \end{itemize} We have also used two auxiliary functions: $\textsc{Shuffle}(\Bv)$ randomly shuffles the order of data in $\Bv$, and $\textsc{Connect}(h_i,u_k)$ returns one only if $u_k$ is within radius $r_{\mathrm{trans}}$ of $h_i$ and outside of radius $r_{\mathrm{inter}}$ of every active helper in the network (other than --possibly-- $h_i$ itself), and zero otherwise.
-Finally, we have used a special notation in line 3 of Algorithm~\ref{alg:assign_helpers}: $[\Bm_{(i)}]$ denotes the set of all users $u_k$ that are receiving data from some helper.
+We have also used two auxiliary functions: $\textsc{Shuffle}(\Bv)$ randomly shuffles the order of data in $\Bv$ (used repeatedly during the algorithm runtime to avoid stalling), and $\textsc{Connect}(h_i,u_k)$ returns one only if $u_k$ is within radius $r_{\mathrm{trans}}$ of $h_i$ and outside of radius $r_{\mathrm{inter}}$ of every active helper in the network (other than --possibly-- $h_i$ itself), and zero otherwise.
+Finally, we have used a special notation in line 30 of Algorithm~\ref{alg:main_body_inline}: $[\Bm]$ denotes the set of all users $u_k$ that are receiving data from some helper.